Want to trial VotesforSchools? Start your 4-week free trial today

 Kate taught for a number of years in the secondary sector during which she was a school senior leader heading up the community cohesion strategy.
 Kate has a passion for student voice and making politics relevant to young people.

-Amy came across VotesforSchools when she was working as a primary school teacher and liked it so much she decided to join us in August 2019 as a content developer specialising in KS1 and KS2.
+Amy came across VotesforSchools when she was working as a primary school teacher and liked it so much she decided to join us in August 2019!
+She's in charge of getting the word out about VotesforSchools.

 Favourite VoteTopic - Is fake news always bad?

 Georgie has taught as an English language teacher in India, has a Master’s in Children’s Literature and was the resident Book Doctor at her previous school.
 She joined VotesforSchools in 2017 and is now our resident grammar expert!

 Favorite VoteTopic - Do bestselling books encourage sexism?

 Penny joined VotesforSchools in Spring 2016.
 She has taught English all across the world and worked in the charity sector before becoming a secondary school Citizenship teacher.
 She was previously an Independent School trustee.

 Favourite VoteTopic - Do social media companies listen enough to young people?

 Aisling was an English secondary school teacher for three years before joining VotesforSchools and is passionate about tackling misinformation.
 She's the proud owner of our office dog, Ginny!